johnhenry/antisocial-network/docs/roadmap.md

 - ensure that results are showin in the correct order
 - pagination

-# Agent responses and Prompting
+## Agent responses and Prompting

-- Prevent agents from mentioning themselves [Maybe this is done -- It's hard to tel with generative AI.]
+- Prevent agents from mentioning themselves

 - Ensure that agents are able to use hashtags properly.